-Staging and operations, including the use and enhancement of existing (and limited creation of new, if needed) trails, camp areas, and helicopter landing areas, are likely to result in minor, long-term adverse impacts to geology and substrates over the approximately 6 years during which project personnel would be implementing the project and monitoring activities.
-Impacts would be minor because existing disturbed areas would be utilized whenever possible.
+Staging and operations, including the use and enhancement of existing unpaved roads, trails, and camp and helicopter landing areas, as well as limited creation of new trails, camp areas, and helicopter landing areas (if needed and approved by PRDNER), are likely to result in minor, long-term adverse impacts to geology and substrates over the approximately 6 years during which project personnel would be implementing the project and monitoring activities.
+Impacts would be minor because existing disturbed areas would be utilized whenever possible, and improvements would be undertaken only as necessary for safe travel.
 Any new trails, camp areas, and helicopter landing areas would be sited in previously disturbed areas, involve limited tamping of soil (but no paving), and would be located in open areas when possible to avoid clearing native vegetation.
 Further, any of these new trails or staging areas would avoid sensitive resources and would be subject to approval from the PRDNER.
 Up to three temporary camp areas would be staged in previously cleared and disturbed areas and would not further disturb soils.
 New temporary camp areas may require above-ground composting restroom facilities, but these would not require ground disturbance.
-Three existing helicopter landing areas could be re-cleared, subject to the approval of PRDNER, and three new helicopter landing areas could be cleared in previously disturbed or cleared areas if possible in the following areas: one around Cerezos (the center of island), one in the northwest near the small lighthouse, and one in the northeast near the red-footed booby colony.
+Three existing helicopter landing areas could be recleared, subject to the approval of PRDNER, and three new helicopter landing areas could be cleared in previously disturbed or cleared areas if possible in the following areas: one around Cerezos (the center of island), one in the northwest near the small lighthouse, and one in the northeast near the red-footed booby colony.
 These clearings could result in minor, long-term adverse impacts to physical resources.
 Monitoring activities, including installing game/trail cameras, installing a remote trap monitoring system, collecting eDNA from plant surfaces, remotely checking trap monitors and radio collared animals, mapping the island, and potentially applying rodenticide bait to inaccessible areas would result in negligible to minor, short-term adverse impacts to geology and substrates disturbed by project personnel transporting equipment and installing cameras and monitors.
 Since all operations, staging, and monitoring would occur from land, no impacts to water quality are anticipated.